-Fishing for bluefish from a fishing boat is a good idea, especially since they are often far from a pier where you can cast out to them.
-Do be aware if you are in a boat close to a pier, you may get hit with flying Gotcha lures and other artificials because people are half out of their minds when casting for blues and will use 9 foot rods and even balloons attached to get their hook or lure way out to where the blues are.
+Fishing for them from a fishing boat is a good idea, especially since they are often far from a pier where you can cast out to them.
+Do be aware if you are in a boat close to a pier, you may get hit with flying Gotcha lures and other artificial lures because people are half out of their minds when casting for them and will use 9 foot rods.
+Some even use balloons attached to get their hook or lure way out to where the fish are.

-When Is the Best Time to Catch Bluefish?
+When Is the Best Time to Catch them?

-Bluefish travel down the east coast of the USA as the northern waters become cooler with approaching winter months.
-The best fishing for bluefish in Florida is winter through March when you can find large schools of them close to the east coast.
+They travel down the east coast of the USA as the northern waters become cooler with approaching winter months.
+The best fishing for them in Florida is winter through March when you can find large schools of them close to the east coast.

 Best Rod for Bluefish?

 A 7-foot long medium-action rod like an Ugly Stik works great for most bluefish situations.
-If you’re on a pier and need to gain more distance on your casts, you’ll probably want to have an 8.5″ rod available for these situations.
+If you’re on a pier and need to gain more distance on your casts, you’ll probably want to have an 8.5″ or even 9″ rod available for these situations.

 Baitcasting / Trolling Reels

 I love Penn baitcasting reels for bluefish, and just about any other fish, I catch in the state.
-This is a general use reel that can be used for almost anything, and even for big fish on the occasion that you didn’t expect to catch like a lunker bluefish or redfish.
+This is a general use reel that can be used for almost anything, and even for big fish on the occasion that you didn’t expect to catch like a lunker blue, red drum, or black drum.

 My advice is to buy the best all-around reel you can afford.
 The Penn brand is hard to beat.
 Daiwa is fantastic as well.
 Stick with these two and you’ll be as happy as you can get with your gear choice.

-Best Spinning Reel for bluefish?
+Best Spinning Reel for blues?
 Again, any all-around reel that you can use for catching 1-lb blues, all the way up to 20 lb. redfish with the potential to catch something even bigger.

 My uncle James Rawlinson came to visit one time from Pennsylvania.
 He is a lifetime fisherman who, because of location, was a freshwater angler for the most part.
 However, he was retired and he and his wife and son came down to visit us in Florida in their huge Winnebago mobile home.

 He did.
-He had that snook hooked with his Sabiki rig hook!
+He had that monster snook hooked with his Sabiki rig hook!